The Lab

 How The Lab is built

 Every tool in The Lab runs inside a WordPress Custom HTML block with no external app, no login, and no data collection.
 The Interpreter is a static reference guide covering the 12 most common Michigan court document types.
 The puzzles are entirely self-contained.
 The Dossier and Glossary are static interactive tools built on publicly available information about Michigan court processes.
+The research libraries are compiled from public records, court files, and named investigative journalism, with every claim sourced to the document or outlet that reported it.

 The Lab is a living section of the site.
 Tools are added as they are ready.
 Upcoming additions include a case timeline builder for active investigations and a conviction rate explorer built on Michigan caseload data.
 If you have a suggestion for a tool that would have made a difference in your own experience with Michigan courts, the address is hello@clutchjustice.com.